 OPM has done you a favor in this regard.

 They require every FEHB provider to organize their plan brochure in the same sequence.
 With a little guidance, you’ll discover that you don’t need to read the entire 150 pages – you can simply go to the sections that are important to you.
-(The brochures for the plans available in your state are available online.
-Just select your state and the brochures for each plan available are available in pdf format.)

 Here’s a cheat sheet to help you get started: